 Certainly, you never want to buy Homeowners Insurance from a less-than-reputable source.
 It’s always best to discuss your needs with a trusted agent who works with multiple insurance companies.
 Below is some information that will be helpful in your search.

-Nearly all mortgage companies require a Homeowners Insurance policy.
-This allows them to protect their investment in your property until it’s paid off.
+Nearly all mortgage companies require a Homeowners Insurance policy because it allows them to protect their investment in your property.
+That is, until you pay it off.
 Do not, however, confuse a Homeowners Insurance Policy with a Home Owners Association Insurance plan (HOA).
 HOA fees will only cover costs if there are any maintenance and losses to common areas and damage to the outside of the building.
-There is some limited insurance included in an HOA fee, but it won’t cover your unit or the contents within it.
-To put it simply, Homeowners Insurance is typically required.
+There is some limited insurance included in an HOA fee, but it doesn’t cover your unit or the contents in it.
+Basically, Homeowners Insurance is required.

 What is Dwelling Coverage?

 A dwelling is somewhere you live.
-Dwelling coverage is the part of your Homeowners Insurance policy that covers the rebuilding of the structure of your primary house if it’s damaged or destroyed by a hazard covered in your policy.
+So, dwelling coverage is the part of your policy that covers the rebuilding of the structure of your primary house if it’s damaged or destroyed by a hazard covered in your policy.
 This often includes sheds, pools and similar structures found on one’s property.
-Most policies cover damage caused by fire and/or smoke, lightning, windstorms (tornadoes), hail, vandalism and more.
+Most policies also cover damage caused by fire and/or smoke, lightning, windstorms (tornadoes), hail, vandalism and more.
 Speak with an AIS agent at (855) 919-4247 if you’re not sure what your policy covers.

 Coverage for Common Perils

 Depending on where you live, you may be more prone to suffer losses caused by an earthquake, mudslides or tornadoes.
-Wherever you live, you should always make sure that you have Flood Insurance because flood damage is not covered in a standard Homeowners policy.
+However, you should always make sure that you have Flood Insurance because no area is immune to flood damage and it is not covered in a standard Homeowners policy.
 If you live somewhere like California, Earthquake Insurance is also something you should strongly consider adding to your policy.
 Location determines what your coverage will cost.
 As expected, if the area in which you live is prone to natural disasters, this may reflect in a higher rate.